Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach: Bidding Mechanism and Market Model

-Unfortunately, the payoff function \eqref{eq4} increases without a bound since it is not concave in the pair $(\theta_d^{i},\theta_s^{i})$.
-Therefore, the problem is not well defined.
-As a result, we propose an alternative bidding mechanism to \eqref{eq1} for the prosumers.
-Let $q_i \in \mathbb R$ denote the desired quantity of demand (positive) or supply (negative) for each prosumer $i$, $d_{min}>0$ be the minimum inelastic demand, $s_{max}>0$ be the maximum supply capacity, and $p>0$ represent the market's price.
-We propose the following bidding mechanism which consists of a scalar-parameterized function representing the quantity $q_i$ and a scalar representing $s_{max}$: Note that $d_{min}$ is included in the scalar-parameterized function.
+Denote the set of prosumers by $\mathcal{N}$=$\{1,2,\ldots,N\}$.
+Let $q_i \in \mathbb R$ denote the desired quantity of demand (positive) or supply (negative) for each prosumer $i$, $d_{min}\in \mathbb{R}^+$ represent the minimum inelastic (inflexible) demand for each prosumer, and $s_{max}\in \mathbb{R}^+$ denote the maximum supply capacity.
+Their values are assumed to be identical for all prosumers without loss of generality.
+Throughout this paper, we emphasize the distinction between the supply capacity $s_{max}$ and the production capacity.
+The production capacity includes not only the supply capacity but also the capacity used by each prosumer to meet its own demand, i.e., the production capacity is $s_{max}+d_{min}$.
+In addition, $p\in \mathbb{R}^+$ is the uniform-price to be determined by the market operator to clear the market.
+We propose the following bidding mechanism which consists of two parts: a scalar-parameterized function which gives the quantity $q_i$, and the scalar $s_{max}$ introduced earlier: Note that $d_{min}$ is included in the scalar-parameterized function.
 Also, $q_i$ and $s_{max}$ in the bidding mechanism \eqref{eq6} must satisfy $s_{max} \ge -q_i$.
-Prosumer $i$ chooses the parameter $\theta_i{\in}\mathbb R$ such that $\theta_i{>}0$ and $\theta_i{\leq}0$ represent, respectively, the pure-consumption and prosumption modes.
-Thus, $q_i{>} d_{min}$ is the pure-consumption mode such that $q_i$ is the quantity to be consumed by prosumer $i$ including the inelastic demand $d_{min}$, $q_i{<0}$ is the supply mode such that $q_i$ is the quantity to be produced by prosumer $i$ including the quantity produced to meet its own inelastic demand $d_{min}$ (local inelastic demand), and $0\leq q_i \leq d_{min}$ is the prosumption mode such that $q_i$ is the locally unmet portion of the inelastic demand $d_{min}$ to be consumed by prosumer $i$ from other prosumers (hence, $d_{min}-q_i$ is prosumer $i$'s produced quantity which is consumed locally).
-Note that using this bidding mechanism, each prosumer cannot supply to other prosumers until it produces its own entire inelastic demand, i.e., the mechanism does not allow the duality of prosumers.
-The market operator solves the following convex optimization problem to maximize the aggregate social welfare defined in \eqref{eq7a}: where $S_i(q_i)$ is the utility/cost function for prosumer $i$, i.e., utility function when it is positive or cost function when it is negative.
-Any solution $\boldsymbol{q}$ (i.e. allocation profile) to \eqref{eq7} is referred to as an efficient allocation.
-We impose the following assumption on $S_i(q_i)$: \begin{assumption} Let $N\geq2$ and for $\forall i \in \mathcal{N}$, $q_i,q_i' \in \mathbb{R}$, $d_{min}>0$, $s_{max}>0$, and $-s_{max} \leq q_i < q_i'$, $S_i(q_i)$ is twice continuously differentiable, strictly increasing, $S_i(d_{min})=0$ and satisfies the following condition which is stricter than strict concavity:
+Prosumer $i$ chooses the parameter $\theta_i{\in}\mathbb R$ such that $\theta_i{>}0$, $-pd_{min}{\le}\theta_i{\leq}0$, and $\theta_i{<}-pd_{min}$ represent the pure-consumption mode (i.e. imported consumption with no production), the prosumption mode (i.e. imported consumption with production only for local demand), and the pure-supply mode (i.e. production with no imported consumption).
+Thus for each prosumer $i$, $q_i{>}d_{min}$ is the pure-consumption mode such that $q_i$ is the “total consumption” quantity consumed from the market, $0\leq q_i \leq d_{min}$ is the prosumption mode such that $q_i$ is the “imported consumption” quantity consumed from the market (i.e. the prosumer imports $q_i$ and produces $d_{min} - q_i$), and $q_i{<0}$ is the pure-supply mode such that $|q_i|$ is the “supply” quantity supplied to the market (i.e. the prosumer produces $|q_i|+d_{min}$, of which $|q_i|$ is supplied to the market).
+Note that the inelastic demand $d_{min}$ is satisfied in all modes, however, from different sources: entirely from the market in the pure-consumption mode, partially from the local production $d_{min}-q_i$ in the prosumer mode, and entirely from the local production $d_{min}$ in the supply mode.
+Note also that using this bidding mechanism, each prosumer cannot supply to other prosumers until it produces its entire inelastic demand, i.e., the mechanism does not enjoy the duality of prosumers.